 If you’re looking for a place to stay that’s off the beaten track, where you can unplug and unwind, we’ve got an amazing recommendation for you.
 Just a stone’s throw from the border of Wales, located between the Wye Valley and the Forest of Dean, this beautiful cottage is the perfect home away from home.

 Or if you’re after some luxury glamping, take a look a Squirrels Nest Treehouse.
-You can choose between Trawscwm Treehouse, Cadwollen’s Treehouse, or Prince Llywelyn Treehouse.
-Lie back and relax in the huge hammocks, or take a relaxing dip amongst nature in the hot tubs.
+Just sit back and relax and soak in the beautiful landscape of the Forest of Dean.

 Weekend Breaks in East & South East of England